 September 12, 2013 – The New York Memory Center, Alzheimer’s Poetry Project, and the Memory Arts Cafe are a featured story of PBS Newhour nationally!
 Be sure to watch the wonderful 8-minute segment, which includes the U.S. Poet Laureate, Natasha Trethewey.

 March 5, 2013 – Watch us on TV!
 “HealthBeat Brooklyn,” on Brooklyn Independent Television, features a segment on the New York Memory Center.
-The show began airing March 5 on Time Warner 56 and Cablevision 69, and in all five boroughs, Verizon 44.
-Through March it will repeat Mondays at 2:30pm & 10:30pm and Tuesdays & Thursdays at 12pm & 8pm.
-You can watch it HealthBeat’s YouTube page.
+The show began airing March 5 on Time Warner 56 and cablevision 69, and in all five boroughs, Verizon 44.
+You can watch it on HealthBeat’s YouTube page.
 The segment is 6 min.
 36 sec.